TimSusa/aptly_api_cli/README.md

 ```

 ### Create
 Create empty local repository with specified parameters.
+REPO_NAME is the name of the repository to create.
 COMMENT,  DISTRIBUTION (e.g.: precise) and COMPONENT (e.g.: main) are optional.

 ```
 --repo_create=REPO_NAME [COMMENT] [DISTRIBUTION] [COMPONENT]
 ```

 ### Show
 Show basic information about a local repository.
+REPO_NAME is the name of the repository.

 ```
 --repo_show=REPO_NAME
 ```

 ### Show Package
-Show all packages from a local repository.
-PACKAGE_TO_SEARCH (Name of the Package to search for), WITH_DEPS (e.g.: 0 or zero), FORMAT (e.g.: compact or detail) are optional.
+Show all packages of a local repository.
+REPO_NAME is the name of the repository.
+PACKAGE_TO_SEARCH (Name of the Package to search for), WITH_DEPS (e.g.: 0 or 1), FORMAT (e.g.: compact or detail) are optional.
+Please see http://www.aptly.info/doc/api/ for more details.

 ```
 --repo_show_packages=REPO_NAME [PACKAGE_TO_SEARCH] [WITH_DEPS] [FORMAT]